julieelarson/SeedBankBias/README.md

 SHARING/ACCESS INFORMATION
 --------------------------

-Licenses/restrictions placed on the data, or limitations of reuse:  None.
-Please communicate any interest or use to the Principal Investigator.
+Licenses/restrictions placed on the data, or limitations of reuse: TBD

 Recommended citation for the data:  This data is being archived in anticipation of manuscript publication in the journal: Ecology
 Search for: Larson, J.E & K.N.
 Suding.
 Seed bank bias: Differential tracking of functional traits in the seed bank and vegetation across a gradient.
 Ecology.